 - Storyline 360 maintains compatibility with Windows Surface Pro via an HTML5-based SCORM v1.2 package

 Raley’s was delighted with the final course.
 The attractive design and intuitive user interface added to the overall value and effectiveness of the interactive learning experience.
 Learners found the examples and scenarios used in the course relatable, which led to improved knowledge retention.

-Attesting to the outcome, Saria Milano, Raley’s Learning & Development Manager, said: “Working with the KGLearning team was a great experience from start-to-finish.
-The entire team was so positive to work with, full of great ideas and super receptive to my feedback and updates needed to our course.
+Attesting to the outcome, Saria Milano, Raley’s Learning & Development Manager, said: “Working with the KGLearning team was a great experience from start to finish.
+The entire team was so positive to work with, full of great ideas and super receptive to my feedback and updates needed for our course.
 The end result was just what I imagined.”